 We have formed a small sub-committee of the Board to assess candidate applications received following any call for nominations and to maintain a watch on the overall succession planning for our Standing and Advisory Committees and especially for their key roles (Chair, Secretary).

 Standing Committees and Forums

 We run a number of Standing Committees and Forums.
 They are made up by volunteers, members of the Executive team and a Board member.
 Our Committees oversee activities relating to their particular area and feedback to the Board.
-The Forums help develop policy, take work our forward, and inform debate.
+The Forums help develop policy, take work forward, and inform the debate.

 We also work across seven branches around the UK.
 Branches bring together members in the local geographical area to plan or attend events such as factory visits or conferences, run competitions and hold meetings.

 Provide opportunities for members with common special interests to come together professionally.